mmu-webdesign/Level4-web-term-1/HTML/html02/09-tables-more.md

 To use them:

 - The `<thead>` element must wrap the part of the table that is the header — this is usually the first row containing the column headings, but this is not necessarily always the case.
-If you are using `<col>`/`<colgroup>` element, the table header should come just below those.

 - The `<tfoot>` element needs to wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed, for example.
 You can include the table footer right at the bottom of the table as you'd expect, or just below the table header (the browser will still render it at the bottom of the table).